jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

+direction to create pilot cybersecurity labelling programs to educate the public on security capabilities of IoT devices and software development practices.55
+Stringent edge device policies may encourage organizations to allocate funds from many parts of the business to bolster security efforts.
+With investment in the right places, security leads can secure edge devices in OT environments through a combination of monitoring, response and intelligence.
+Spotlight: On the edge of security
+18
+2021 Cyber Threat Intelligence Report
+Targeting edge devices
-direction to create pilot cybersecurity labelling programs to educate the public on security capabilities of IoT devices and software development practices.55Stringent edge device policies may encourage organizations to allocate funds from many parts of the business to bolster security efforts.
-With investment in the right places, security leads can secure edge devices in OT environments through a combination of monitoring, response and intelligence.182021 Cyber Threat Intelligence Report Targeting edge devicesIn February 2021, Accenture CTI discovered a threat actor advertising Citrix VPN access to a large resources corporation on a reputable Russian\-language forum specializing in malware and ransomware.56 Citrix is a VPN gateway commonly placed at OT boundaries to connect and correlate various Internet protocols from different networks.Threat actors often access vulnerable networks and systems such as Citrix by exploiting known vulnerabilities that are unpatched or that vendors are in the process
+In February 2021, Accenture CTI discovered a threat actor advertising Citrix VPN access to a large resources corporation on a reputable Russian\-language forum specializing in malware and ransomware.56 Citrix is a VPN gateway commonly placed at OT boundaries to connect and correlate various Internet protocols from different networks.
+Threat actors often access vulnerable networks and systems such as Citrix by exploiting known vulnerabilities that are unpatched or that vendors are in the process